SpaceX's big new rocket blasts off, puts sports car in space

 The Falcon Heavy rose from the same launch pad used by NASA nearly 50 years ago to send men to the moon.
 With liftoff, the Heavy became the most powerful rocket in use today, doubling the liftoff punch of its closest competitor.

+Viewers were left with video images beamed from space of Musk's red Roadster circling the blue planet after the protective covering had dropped away and exposed the car.
+A space-suited mannequin was at the wheel, named "Starman" after the David Bowie song.

+"It's kind of silly and fun, but I think that silly and fun things are important," said the SpaceX chief who also runs Tesla and is keen to colonize Mars.
+"The imagery of it is something that's going to get people excited around the world."

-Two of the boosters- both recycled from previous launches - returned minutes later for simultaneous, side-by-side touchdowns on land at Cape Canaveral.
+Two of the boosters- both recycled from previous launches - returned minutes after liftoff for on-the-mark touchdowns at Cape Canaveral.
 Sonic booms rumbled across the region with the vertical landings.
-There was no immediate word on whether the third booster, brand new, made it onto an ocean platform 300 miles offshore.

-SpaceX chief executive Elon Musk owns the rocketing Tesla Roadster, which is shooting for a solar orbit that will reach all the way to Mars.
-As head of the electric carmaker Tesla, he combined his passions to add a dramatic flair to the Heavy's long-awaited inaugural flight.
-Ballast for a rocket debut is usually concrete or steel slabs, or experiments.

-Cameras mounted on the car fed stunning video of the convertible floating high above the ocean with its driver, a space-suited dummy, named "Starman" after the Davie Bowie song.
-A sign on the dashboard read: "Don't panic!"
-Bowie's "Life on Mars?" played in the background at one point.
+Musk later revealed the third booster, brand new, slammed into the Atlantic at 300 mph and missed the floating landing platform, scattering shrapnel all over the deck and knocking out two engines.

+He was unfazed by the lost booster and said watching the other two land upright probably was the most exciting thing he's ever seen.

 The Falcon Heavy is a combination of three Falcon 9s, the rocket that the company uses to ship supplies to the International Space Station and lift satellites.
 SpaceX is reusing first-stage boosters to save on launch costs.
 Most other rocket makers discard their spent boosters in the ocean.